• Skip to primary navigation

 • In the large measuring cup (or bowl), mash the blueberries.
 Do this in 2 C batches, otherwise, it's hard on your hands.
 Transfer mashed blueberries to a large bowl.
 Continue mashing in 2 C batches until you've depleted almost all the 5 pints of blueberries.
 Start measuring out the mashed blueberries and place 8 C total in the 4-qt saucepan.
 Mash more blueberries if needed.

-• To process the jars, place them in the 10-qt boiling water in several batches.
-You'll need at least a few inches of water to cover the jars.
+• To process the jars, use a jar lifter to place them in the canner.
+Heat the water to a boil.
+You'll need at least a one inch of water to cover the jars.
 If needed, add more water.
 Process (boil) for 10 minutes.

-• Before storing the jars, label the lids with the type of jam and date.
+• Once the seal is confirmed, remove the band so the jar rim and band can dry.
+If preferred, once clean and dry, the band can be reapplied.
+Label the lids with the type of jam and date.
 Jam will keep for up to a year stored in a cool, dark place.

 Nutrition is provided as a courtesy and is an estimate.
 If this information is important to you, please have it verified independently.